saleor/saleor/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 Put here additional info of what it would be good to check along with new changes. e.g.:
-- Check feature with all tax systems
+- Check feature with tax systems
 - Test with overrode prices
  -->
 - [ ]